 In California, those interested in becoming Licensed Marriage and Family Therapists (LMFT) must first possess a qualifying* doctoral or master’s degree in Marriage and Family Therapy before sitting for the licensure examination.

-Upon graduation from the qualified MFT program, the pre-licensee must register with the Board as an MFT intern in order to accrue post-degree hours of supervised experience.
+Upon graduation from the qualified MFT degree program, the pre-licensee must register with the Board as an MFT intern in order to accrue post-degree hours of supervised experience.
 Pre-licensees must complete 104 weeks of supervision and 3,000 hours of supervised work experience.